 - high standards of the equipment and pigmentation used to apply the permanent make up in the first place.
 The better the quality of the work already carried out the easier it becomes to remove the permanent pigmentation.

 - the area covered by the permanent make-up is usually very small compared to most other types of tattoos, making permanent make-up removal even easier due to the very small area to treat.
 From experience, for example, permanent make-up on the eyebrows is removed within one to two sessions if using osmosis.

 - Our device setting: minimum power level.

-Do not use any bandaging or any plasters to cover the area.
+Do not use any bandaging or any plasters to cover the area during healing.
 The treated area will start scabbing two to three days after the treatment.
-In the unlikely case the scabbing does not occur within this time-frame, this maybe a sign that there may be some ongoing complications (generally infections).
+In the unlikely case the scabbing does not occur within this time-frame, this maybe a sign that ongoing complications are underway (generally infections).
 If this is the case all efforts have to be made to cure the infection in order to avoid scarring.
 Any scabs must fall off by themselves and must not be picked.